 No components are included with the PCB but check out our Synth Components section where you should find what you need.
 We do suggest visiting the YuSynth Steiner VCO project page for detailed information including Yves panel layouts but a summary is shown below.

-The PCB is designed to use high grade components such as LM394 or SSM2210 chips for the dual transistor of the exponential converter and an OPA2137 low bias OPA for the voltage summer and servo OPA.
+The PCB is designed to use high grade components such as LM394 or SSM2210 chips for the dual transistor of the exponential converter (alternatively there is also SMD pads for surface mount dual matched transistor chips as well, your choice) and an OPA2137 low bias OPA for the voltage summer and servo OPA.

 This VCO provides also an input for SYNCing, on the PCB Yves provided two different inputs, one for SOFT SYNCH mode where the slave VCO is allowed to lock on the any harmonics of the master VCO, and the HARD SYNCH mode where the slave VCO is forced to lock on the fondamental of the master VCO.

 The PCB can accept a choice of three types of power connector, it can be either a Synthesizers.com 6 pins MTA connector, a MOTM 4 pins MTA96 connector or a 10-pin Eurorack connector.

 The module was designed to work with a +15V/0V/-15V PSU but can be used with different components on a +12V/0V/-12V PSU.
 The parts list identifies the component changes requires plus there is different PCB layout for the 12v & 15V versions but both use the same PCB.
 See thumbnail images above.